 WCA appreciates the helping hands of our families.
+The time and resources you contribute benefit every student at WCA.
 There are various school-wide events that cannot happen without your support.
 Your child's teacher will also provide opportunities for you to volunteer in the classroom at various times throughout the year.
+Attending PTF meetings counts are towards volunteer hours.